josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 **Pro:**

 - Good value for price; lots included
-- Feels very good
+- Feels great
 - Broad range of adjustments
 - Good wireless connection  and battery life
 - Likely to be comfortable for a wide range of hand types
 - Relatively low profile for a raised keyboard
-- Travels easily
+- Lightweight; travels easily

 </div>
 <div>